automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Nankangia.md

 # Nankangia
-## Description: A recently discovered oviraptor from China.
+## A recently discovered oviraptor from China.